usaid-cs/yesterday-i-learned/random.md

 1. To keep the house cool during summer, [keep the windows closed during the day](https://www.timescolonist.com/opinion/to-stay-cool-leave-house-windows-closed-or-open-1.2179996), whether or not you have air conditioning.
 1. 卧槽 is just 我操.
 1. The pope's official stance on evolution and the big bang is: [he actually believes it](https://www.smithsonianmag.com/smart-news/pope-would-you-accept-evolution-and-big-bang-180953166/).
 1. You can't [fix phone screens with windshield repair kits](https://www.youtube.com/watch?v=Bf5sY6FxPHc): *"...the Roman Catholic Church has recognized Darwinian evolution for the past 60 years.
-It openly rejects Intelligent Design and Young Earth Creationism saying that it 'pretends to be science.'"* Read more [here](https://www.independent.co.uk/news/world/europe/pope-francis-declares-evolution-and-big-bang-theory-are-right-and-god-isnt-a-magician-with-a-magic-9822514.html): *"The pope’s statement is significant.
+It openly rejects Intelligent Design and Young Earth Creationism saying that it 'pretends to be science.'"* Read more [here](https://www.independent.co.uk/news/world/europe/pope-francis-declares-evolution-and-big-bang-theory-are-right-and-god-isnt-a-magician-with-a-magic-9822514.html): *"The pope's statement is significant.
 We are the direct descendents from the Big Bang that created the universe.
 Evolution came from creation."*
 1. [Turning software into hardware](http://yosefk.com/blog/its-done-in-hardware-so-its-cheap.html) is worthwhile only if the hardware either helps you speed up a costly function, or if it helps you parallelise the function by simply throwing more resources at it.
 1. A "unit" is a file or module containing a set of related functions, not a single function.
 You don't need a new test case for every function unless you work at JPL.
 You can assert multiple times in a test.
 Don't go crazy.
 But most importantly, [untested Code Is Broken by Definition](https://code.tutsplus.com/tutorials/write-professional-unit-tests-in-python--cms-25835).
 1. In Age of Empires 2, long bowmen in towers do extra damage to ships, and for some reason [the same extra damage to camels](https://www.youtube.com/watch?v=msr27PwObVM), making them the same thing.